 What Is an Eligible Institution?

 The school you or your dependents attend must also qualify for these education tax credits.
-An “eligible institution” is one that can or does participate in federal student aid programs – which is pretty much most colleges and universities.
+An “eligible institution” is one that can or does participate in federal student aid programs, which is pretty much most colleges and universities.
 Some vocational schools qualify, too.

-Read More: Rental Assistance for College Students
+Read More: Types of Financial Aid for College

 The American Opportunity Tax Credit